ibz/gan-gen/README.md

 Tool used to create Raspberry Pi OS images intended to be run on Raspberry Pi Zero machines with attached temperature sensors.

+[`gan`](https://github.com/ibz/gan) will be used to actually perform the sensor readings while [`stasi`](https://github.com/ibz/stasi) will be used to centralize readings from multiple sensors and generate graphs.

 ## Config

 Upon execution, `build.sh` will source the file `user-config` in the current